webbird83/zenbot/docs/Zentalk.md

  - setting alarms based on prices or signal levels
  - and a lot of other stuff

-All this is done without changing anything with the **Zenbot** logic except the changes already done in *engine.js* This small scale modifications do not interfere with the **Zenbot** program.
+All this is done without changing anything with the **Zenbot** logic except some small changes done in *engine.js* This small scale modifications do not interfere with the **Zenbot** program.
-Future features are done only by modification or making of new client programs.
+New features are made by modification or making of new client programs.
 In the **zenmailer** and **zenxmpp** program, the commenting shows how to implement other types of messaging (or other functions)